Skip to content

 Tenants’ liability insurance is specifically designed for renters and protects against financial losses if you accidentally damage your rented property.
 For example, if you were to spill wine on a carpet or if a child scribbled on a wall and it needed repainting.

-Cover for tenants' liability is generally considered worth getting because it covers costs that might otherwise come out of your security deposit.
+Cover for tenants' liability, which is sometimes called renters’ liability insurance, is generally considered worth getting because it covers costs that might otherwise come out of your security deposit.
 In more extreme cases, it could even prevent legal action from the landlord.

 Many renters wrongly assume their landlord's insurance covers all damages.
 However, landlord policies usually only cover the building itself, not tenant-caused damages or possessions.

-Having your own tenants’ liability insurance should ensure you're not unduly financially burdened by accidents.
-It acts as a safeguard, offering peace of mind throughout your tenancy.
+Having your own tenants’ liability insurance should ensure you're not unduly financially burdened by accidents and can give you peace of mind throughout your tenancy.

 What does tenants’ liability insurance cover?